AriFaradisa/Dell-5570-Hackintosh/README.md

 MAJOR UPDATE 17/8/19

 	•	Ready for Catalina 10.15
-	•	Implemented opencore bootloader.
-You can choose
+	•	Implemented opencore bootloader.You can choose to use OC or Clover (Clover is default).
 	•	Updated clover
 	•	Updated all kexts to latest version
 	•	Optimise config.plist and acpi hotpatches.